mscbuild/modern-3d-site/README.md

 -  31/07/2025

+> [!NOTE]
+> Please make sure to read the relevant section before making your contribution.
+It will make it a lot easier for us maintainers and smooth out the experience for all involved.
+The community looks forward to your contributions.

  ### 📝 License

 This project is licensed under the `MIT License` - see the LICENSE file for details.